fractal/react-typewriter-effect/README.md

-# Reason for Fork
+# Fractal React Typewriter Effect

-A package that gives your text a typing effect, with extra features like looping multitext and callback functions on text change!
+This is a package that gives your text a typing effect, with extra features like looping multitext and callback functions on text change!
 Forked from [kevoese/react-typewriter-effect](https://github.com/kevoese/react-typewriter-effect).

+**Reason for Fork**

+Fix a few bugs to make the package loop multitext and display properly over multilines text.

 ## Description

-This package lets you create a typewriting effect for text elements
+This package lets you create a typewriting effect for text elements.

 ![Typewriter description](./images/singleTextDisplay1.gif)

-- Typewriter Effect animates when component is in view.
-By default it uses the document reference to check if component is in view or not.
-But you can pass the ref object which is scrollable to the scollArea props.
+- Typewriter Effect animates when the component is in view.
+By default, it uses the document reference to check if the component is in view or not; but you can pass the `ref` object which is scrollable to the `scollArea` props.

 **For example**